Sabbats Made Easy: Cheat-Sheet for the Wheel of the Year

 Magical Workings: New life, cleansing, success, rebirth, new love, new friendship, seeds of opportunity, luck and protection

-Decorations: Candles, flowers (snowdrops, crocus, and daffodils), oil lamps, besoms, corn dollies, Brigid’s crosses, wreaths, woolen yarn, and stuffed sheep.
+Decorations: Candles, flowers (snowdrops, crocus, and daffodils), oil lamps, besoms, corn dollies, Brigid’s crosses, wreaths, woolen yarn, and sheep

 Ostara: Spring Equinox